mosaicml/examples/examples/end-to-end-examples/sec_10k_qa/README.md

 Now that we have our trained model, we will deploy it using MosaicML inference.
 This will allow use to use the model as an API.
 We will additionally deploy a text embedding model to perform retrieval of relevant text sections from the 10-K form as context for the language model to answer questions.

-Make sure to edit the `06_deploy_llm.yaml` file to point to _your_ checkpoint path. `07_deploy_embedding_model.yaml` does not need to be edited because it is downloading a model from the HuggingFace Hub.
+Make sure to edit the `06_deploy_llm.yaml` file to point to _your_ checkpoint path. `07_deploy_embedding_model.yaml` does not need to be modified because it is downloading a pretrained model from the HuggingFace Hub.

 ### Application with gradio
-play around
-prompt dataset to eval
+Now that we've processed our data, trained our models, and deployed our models, we can run the application!
+We will use Gradio and LangChain to make a simple question answering interface. play around prompt dataset to eval